 In Publication 550, the IRS also described loans without significant tax effect, including:

 - Loans from a lender that are offered to the general public and are consistent with normal business practices.
 These might include things such as no-interest financing for furniture or an auto loan, or a waiver of interest on credit cards during an introductory period.

 - Loans that are used for the relocation of an employee.

-The IRS considers a below-market loan any demand loan that carries interest less than the applicable Federal rate.
-It also applies to term loans if the amount loaned exceed the present value of all payments due under the loan.
+The IRS considers a below-market loan any demand loan that carries interest less than the applicable federal rate.
+It also applies to term loans if the amount loaned exceeds the present value of all payments due under the loan.

-What is the imputed interest rate?
-The IRS publishes the imputed tax rate each month.
+If you’re wondering what is the current IRS imputed interest rate, the IRS publishes the rate each month.
 These prescribed rates are to be used for reporting federal income taxes.
-Known as the Applicable Federal Rates (AFRs), the rates are available on the IRS website.
-They provide rates for short-term, mid-term and long-term loans.
+Known as the applicable federal rates (AFRs), the rates are available on the IRS website.
+They provide rates for short-term, midterm and long-term loans.

 When are you responsible for imputed interest?
 If the loan has a zero-interest rate, or a rate lower than the AFRs, you will be responsible for calculating the imputed interest and paying taxes on the amount.
 To do this, report your total imputed interest income on your tax return.
 This amount is then added to your taxable income for the year.